Understanding Pregnancy Stretch Marks: Causes and Treatment

 Home remedies and lifestyle changes

 2. Eat a healthy diet rich in citrus fruits, zinc, vitamins A, C, D, and protein to support skin repair.
-This also promotes overall skin health.

 5. Exercise regularly to promote better blood flow and strengthen your skin’s structure.
 Activities like yoga or walking are great for circulation.

 6. Avoid rapid weight gain or loss by maintaining a healthy weight over time.
-Smaller, controlled changes reduce strain on your skin.

 7. Take warm baths with Epsom salts occasionally to relax muscles and soften your skin texture naturally.